Select vaccine related FAQs from the dropdown.

 Q. Can a vaccinated person still transmit the SARS-COV-2 virus that causes the COVID-19 disease?

-A. Yes.
-Both vaccines work to protect individuals from COVID-19 disease symptoms, but it is unknown at this time whether vaccinated people will still be able to transmit the virus as an asymptomatic infection.
-It is recommended by the Centers for Disease Control and Prevention (CDC) to continue to practice public health protective measures like washing your hands, wearing a mask and frequently cleaning common areas.
+The Centers for Disease Control and Prevention (CDC) recommends continuing to practice public health protective measures like washing your hands, wearing a mask, physical distancing, and frequently cleaning common areas.

 Q: Can I still get sick with the COVID-19 disease once I have been vaccinated?